Llanwrtyd Wells: History

 Llanwrtyd Wells grew in the 19th century as a spa town around the Ffynnon Ddrewllyd ("stinking well"), 1.5 miles from the much older settlement of Llanwrtyd.
 The town was also known as an eisteddfod site, and is the site of both the World Bog Snorkelling Championships and the annual Man versus Horse Marathon, as well as other annual events.

 The Abernant Lake Hotel was built on the site of an old farm, to cater for the many visitors, keen to take the spa waters.
 The hotel grounds include a 5 acre lake created in 1903 by damming an oxbow of the Irfon.
-During World War II, the hotel was home to Bromsgrove School, evacuated from Worcestershire, and from 1943–45 to the Czechoslovak State School for Refugee Children.
+During World War II, the hotel was home to Bromsgrove School, evacuated from Worcestershire.
+From 1943–45 it housed the Czechoslovak State School for Refugee Children, where pupils included Alf Dubs.
 It remained as a hotel until 2007 when it became home to a multi-activity centre for school groups and families.

 Llanwrtyd Wells had two golf clubs and courses during the 20th century, both now defunct.
 The early course was at the Dol-y-coed Hotel and the later one at Abernant Lake Hotel.

 Cambrian Mill

-Built in 1852, the Cambrian Woollen Mill was the largest woolen mill in the Llanidloes area, employing over 250 workers at its peak.
+Built in 1852, the Cambrian Woollen Mill was the largest woollen mill in the Llanidloes area, employing over 250 workers at its peak.
 It was reduced to an empty shell by a fire in November 1889, but rebuilt in 1902 and has been in continuous operation since then.
 It is one of very few woolen mills still operating in Wales.
 According to the mill's website, visitors can experience "700 years of weaving history".